+COVID-19 testing aids in the prevention and limitation of the virus.
 People who experience fever, cough, shortness of breath, fatigue, headache, sore throat, and loss of taste or smell, may have COVID-19.
 We are offering COVID-19 testing at our urgent care clinic.
 We are also open to all your urgent care needs.
-You can walk in, make an appointment online or see us via telemedicine.
+You can walk in, make an appointment online, or see us via telemedicine.
 We are conveniently located at 710 S Brookhurst St. Suite A, Anaheim, CA 92804.
 Contact us today for more information!

 Table of Contents:

 Here at SoCal Urgent Care, we’ve been following the COVID-19 (coronavirus) pandemic and taking the necessary precautions in response.
 These precautions include ensuring our clinic is clean, safe, and well-equipped, and now we’re offering testing for patients with any of the symptoms associated with COVID-19 infection.
 If you have any of these symptoms and live in the Anaheim area, call our clinic today for COVID testing near you.
 Read on to learn more.

 The most common symptoms tend to be fever, tiredness, and dry cough.
 These symptoms may be mild, but you might experience more serious symptoms like shortness of breath/difficulty breathing, chest pain/chest pressure, and/or loss of movement/speech.
 It can take 2 to 14 days for symptoms to become apparent, and you might not even show any symptoms at all.